This article covers how Teachable calculates, collects and remits Value Added Tax (VAT) in the European Union (EU) and United Kingdom (UK).

 - Student was incorrectly charged tax on their purchase

-Students under these circumstances can submit a refund request to our Customer Support team.
+Students under these circumstances can submit a refund request to Teachable Support.
 The refund request should include a copy of the purchase receipt showing the tax paid and order ID, as well as a copy of their tax ID certificate.
 Teachable will issue a refund once the documentation has been reviewed and approved.

 You don't need to.
 VAT is automatically calculated and added to your sales page, and displays as a separate line item at checkout and within the email receipt.
 This is not the case for countries outside of the EU and UK.
 If you would like to create tax-inclusive pricing for all your products, enable the tax-inclusive pricing option in your school.